luckyshinystar7/x-server/README.md

 ## Overview

-Our application combines the efficiency of FastAPI and the flexibility of NextJS to create a dynamic full-stack solution.
+This application combines the efficiency of FastAPI and the flexibility of NextJS to create a dynamic full-stack solution.
 It is specifically designed to showcase essential features like user authentication, admin user management, and a user profile section where individuals can edit their profiles and upload media, such as videos.

 ## Key Features